-A Christian pastor in Turkey has been arrested.
+A Christian pastor in Turkey has been imprisoned for over 17 months.
 He is in great danger.

-American Pastor Andrew Brunson – a U.S. citizen from North Carolina – has been falsely charged with “membership in an armed terrorist organization.”
-The charging documents state no “evidence has been gathered” against him.
-He has been a Christian pastor in Turkey for the past 23 years.
+American Pastor Andrew Brunson – a U.S. citizen – has been falsely accused of membership in an armed terrorist organization and military espionage, yet no evidence has been presented.
+He has been a Christian pastor in Turkey for 23 years.

 Turkey – our NATO ally – has begun increased crackdowns on Christians.
-If convicted, Pastor Andrew could face years in prison based on extremely serious – and false – charges.
+If convicted, Pastor Andrew could now face the rest of his life in prison based on extremely serious – and false – charges.

-At the ACLJ, we’re representing the family, mobilizing our international resources – including our offices in the region – demanding Pastor Andrew’s freedom.
+At the ACLJ, we’re representing Pastor Andrew, mobilizing our international resources – including our offices in the region – demanding Pastor Andrew’s freedom.
 Take action with us before it’s too late.